Home > Immigration Procedures > Choosing the Right Visa Category > Other Non-Immigrant Categories > F-1 and M-1 Students

 F-1 and M-1 Students

 F-1 students are those enrolled full-time in an accredited academic school with appropriate USCIS authorization.
 You may employ them off campus during the validity period of their Employment Authorization Document (EAD) or in accordance with the terms of the endorsement on the back of a currently valid Form I-20 for part- or full-time curricular practical training (CPT).
 Determining whether students are authorized to work and, if so, for how long, can be a headache.
 A good source of information about the student's ability to work is the school's Designated School Official (DSO), the individual authorized by USCIS to handle student-related immigration matters on campus.
 No EAD will last for more than a year in this context (though it might be renewed).
+There is also an option called Optional Practical Training (OPT) which has its own sets of stipulations.
+There is some basic information about CPT and OPT here, but schools will typically have their own more detailed information and application process.

 M-1 students are those enrolled full-time in an accredited non-academic school with appropriate USCIS authorization.
 M-1 students must have an EAD to work and the EAD will last for no longer than six months.